mahmoudAlAhmad3043/Washing_System/README.md

 # Washing_System

-Hi , i'm mahmoud
-This washing system api developped with Node.js , express.js and MVC pattern and mysql database storage , this api for washing car system , it provides us with adding washing orders , services , invoices  and cars information , and updating , deletting , searching functions and showing data.
+Hi, I'm Mahmoud.
+This washing system API is developed using Node.js, Express.js, and follows the MVC pattern.
+It utilizes a MySQL database for data storage.
+The API is designed for a car washing system, providing functionalities to add washing orders, services, invoices, and car information.
+It also includes functions for updating, deleting, searching, and displaying data.

-Thank you for reading my text file .
+Thank you for sharing your text file.